 Flanders cried out as the flesh on his arm was shredded.
 He couldn't see anything due to the black substance the animal had shot onto his eyes.
 His body was beginning to lock up, as if he'd been paralyzed.
 He couldn't fight back anymore.

-Seeing this, Slater knew the operation had gone left.
+Seeing this, Slater knew the operation had gone to shit.
 "Shoot her!"